cosmos/cosmos-sdk/x/ibc/light-clients/06-solomachine/spec/02_state.md

 # State

-The Solo Machine Client will only store consensus states for each update by a header or a governance proposal.
+The solo machine light client will only store consensus states for each update by a header or a governance proposal.
 The latest client state is also maintained in the store.

 These values can be found under the light client paths defined in the IBC